A New Trump Administration

 Fletcher alumna Evelyn Farkas speaks to CNN about the next Trump administration's leverage ahead of future talks with Vladimir Putin.
 (November 19)

-As Trump advisors call to strategically decouple from Europe, Fletcher alumnus Brent Hardt advocates for maintaining the Atlantic alliance in a piece for The German Marshall Fund of the United States.
-(November 19)
+As Trump advisors call to strategically decouple from Europe, Fletcher alumnus Brent Hardt advocates for maintaining the Atlantic alliance in a piece for The German Marshall Fund of the U.S. (November 19)

 Senior fellow Gina McCarthy, who served as National Climate Advisor in the Biden White House, tells USA Today how states may craft climate policy in response to changes at the federal level.
 (November 18)